oliveadr/oliveadr/README.md

 - 👋 Hi, I’m @oliveadr
 - 👀 I’m interested in learn technology and build robots
-- 🌱 I’m currently learning programation logic
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on any projects that I could help
 - 📫 How to reach me: oliveadr@yahoo.com